satra/NiPyPe-Paper/nipype_paper.rst

 (`http://pypi.python.org/pypi/nipype/ <http://pypi.python.org/pypi/nipype/>`_),
 and from package repositories on Debian-based systems.
 Manual installation involves downloading a source code archive and running a standard Python installation script (distutils).
-This way user has to take care of installing all of the dependencies.
+This way the user has to take care of installing all of the dependencies.
 Installing from PyPI repository lifts this constraint by providing dependency information and automatically installing required packages.
 NiPyPe is available from standard repositories on recent Debian and Ubuntu releases.
 Moreover,